 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
-Value, maintain, restore and expand county biodiversity.
+Value, maintain, restore or expand county biodiversity.
 Natural environment Changes in the areas of designated nature conservation sites as a consequence of planning permission.
-Withington has: SSSI: 1 SWS: 2 The River Lugg Sac borders the Parish.
-There are no NNRs, SINCs and LNRs within the parish.
+Belmont Rural has: SWS: 3 2 SINC: 3 There are no, NNRs or LNRs within the parish.
 As of 2012, there had been no change in the areas of designated nature conservation sites as a consequence of the planning permissions granted.
-To capitalise on opportunities to enhance the areas of value to nature conservation as much as possible.
-Herefordshire Biological Records Centre (HBRC) holds limited data on some individual sites.
-Herefordshire Council Initial Screening Report for the Neighbourhood Plan 2013 13.
-Value, maintain, restore and expand county biodiversity.
+To capitalise on opportunities to protect or enhance the areas of value to nature conservation.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
+NDP SEA/HRA Screening Notification Report (February 2013) 13.
+Value, maintain, restore or expand county biodiversity.
 Natural environment Proportion of local sites where positive conservation management has or is being implemented.
-The Parish Area has the following landscape types: Principal settled farmlands; estate farmlands; settled farmlands on river terrace - No specific targets identified.
+The neighbourhood area is entirely urban - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-Herefordshire Landscape Character Assessment (2004 updated 2009) SEA Topic cover red by objectives: I Material assets 14.
-Use natural resources and energy more Resource consumption and climate Maintaining Herefordshire Council's Countywide data would be too large to incorporate into - No specific targets identified, but Should be monitored through AMR following the Herefordshire Environmental Records Register
+Herefordshire Landscape Character Assessment (2004; updated 2009).